iamdylanngo/rn-redux-cli/README.md

 ## Running the local CLI

-Now we will use tools 'rn-redux', to create a React Native project quickly
+Now we will use tools `rn-redux`, to create a React Native project quickly

 ```bash
 rn-redux init AwesomeApp